ltw-webdev-1/curriculum/install-all-the-things-windows.md

 ---
 layout: lesson
 title: "Install all the things!"
-desc: "Set up your computer, install all the different web browsers, install a code editor, and set up GitHub."
+desc: "Set up your computer, install all the different web browsers, install a code editor, and set up GitHub Desktop."

 hide_markbot: true